dyc3/senior-design/api-proxy.typ

   caption: "Activity diagram for how HTTP requests must be processed by the Balancer."
 ) <Figure::activity-http-proxy>

+#figure(
+  image("figures/create-endpoint-activity.svg", width: 40%),
+  caption: "Activity diagram for how invalid parameters are handled in Create endpoint."
+) <Figure::create-endpoint-activity>

 == Forwarding Requests Credentials

 OpenTogetherTube platform uses tokens to authenticate and authorize users.
 When a user logs in, the